arslan7172/gericht_modern_ui_ux_restaurant/README.md

 ## Introduction
 This is Modern UI/UX, Fully Responsive Restaurant Landing Page Website

-The project was created by https://www.jsmastery.pro/
+The project was created by [JS Mastery ](https://www.jsmastery.pro/)

 Re-written and deployed by me